nadolf/csc470-fall2024/assignments/final/README.md

 Add energy depletion system and connect it to the timer.
 Implement the energy bar UI and integrate it with gameplay.
 Create a simple start menu with a "Start Game" button and placeholder settings options.
-Test and debug basic gameplay loop.

 **December 3 - December 6**

-Replace placeholder assets with polished models or sprites (character, items, and environment decorations).
+Replace placeholder assets with polished models or sprites.
 Design and implement a more detailed environment for the game.
-Integrate background music and basic sound effects (e.g., for item collection, jumping).
+Integrate background music and basic sound effects.
 Add basic character animations for walking, jumping, and collecting items.

 **December 7 - December 9**

-Refine the timer system to include warnings when energy is low.
+Refine the timer system.
-Add a “Game Over” screen with a retry and return-to-menu option.
+Add a “Game Over” screen option.
 Include a counter for collected items in the HUD.
-Playtest the game to ensure there are no issues with getting stuck, unbounded areas, or missing features.

 **December 10 - December 11**